 Embellishment for dramatic effect is optional, if not entirely encouraged.

 Learn What You Can

 Is there something you can learn from your bad race experience?

 Could you have trained differently?
 Done something different on race week?

 If so, learn what you can from the bad race to ensure the bad thing won’t happen again.
 Do things differently next time to minimize the chance of bad things happening again, or to (at least) minimize the impact of the bad thing.

 If there is nothing to learn, and there was nothing you could have done differently, there is likely nothing you could do differently in the future.
-Since you couldn’t have done anything differently, what good is stressing out about it or dwelling on it?
+If you can’t do anything differently, what good is stressing out about it or dwelling on it?
 Listen to Elsa and Let It Go.

 While it may bum you out for the day (ok, maybe the week), don’t let it take away your joy of running.